 Available only in the AT&T wireline footprint.
 Offer temporary.
 If at least one person in your household is a Supplemental Nutrition Assistance Program ("SNAP") participant you may qualify for up to 10Mbps home Internet service at our discounted \$10/mo. rate.
-For a limited time, households participating in the National School Lunch or Head Start program or meet the household income based on 135% or less than federal poverty guidelines, may also qualify.
-In California only, households receiving Supplemental Security Income ("SSI") benefits may also qualify.
-Add'l eligible speed tiers: (3Mbps/15Mbps/768Kbps) available for \$5/mo. depending on your service address.
-Data allowance: Service includes either 150GB or 1TB of monthly Internet data allowance per month depending on your speed tier.
+For a limited time, households participating in the National School Lunch or Head Start program or meet the household income based on 13% or less than federal poverty guidelines, may also qualify.
+In claiffornia only, households receiving Supplemental Security income ("SSI") benefits may also qualify.
+Add' eligible speed tiers: (3Mbps/15Mbps/768Kbps) available for \$5/mo. depending on your service address.
+Data allowance service includes either 150G8 or 1TB of monthly Internet data allowance per month depending on your speed tier.
 If you exceed your monthly data plan allowance, you will be automatically charged \$10 for each 50GB of data usage in excess of your data plan, even if less than 50 gigabytes is used.
 For more information, go to att.com/internet-usage.
-Add'l Fees & Taxes: AT&T one-time transactional fees, and monthly cost recovery surcharges which are not government-req'd may apply, as well as taxes.

-AT&T Offers Eligible Customers Low-Cost Broadband Through New Program

-AT&T and Cricket Wireless have opened enrollment for the new federal Affordable Connectivity Program (ACP) which is helping expand benefits for millions of Americans.
+Add1 Fees & Taxes: AT&T one-time transactional fees, and monthly cost recovery surcharges which are not government-req'd may apply, as well as tages.
+See att.com/fees for details.
+087171 AT&T Offers Eligible Customers Low-Cost Broadband Through New Program AT&T and Cricket Wireless have opened enrollment for the new federal Affordable Connectivity Program (ACP) which is helping expand benefits for millions of Americans.
 What's new?

 The ACP replaces the temporary Emergency Broadband Benefit (EBB).
 ACP will provide eligible households with a benefit of up to \$30 a month to help reduce the cost of broadband service.
 Households on qualifying Tribal lands will be eligible for \$75 a month.
 Why is this important?

 Affordability is one of the key roadblocks to narrowing the digital divide.
 The ACP will help make broadband services more affordable for American households who may qualify.
 What's changing?